 - Repeat revascularization: 4.7% vs. 8.2% (p = 0.2), respectively

 - Contrast-induced nephropathy: 1.4% vs. 1.4% (p = 0.95), respectively

 - Acute non–infarct-related artery infarct size (% left ventricular mass): 2.5% vs. 2.1% (p = 0.004), respectively

 - Total infarct size (% left ventricular mass): 12.6% vs. 13.5% (p = 0.57), respectively

 Among patients with STEMI, complete revascularization appears beneficial at reducing major adverse cardiac events.
-This trial was not powered for individual outcomes such as death or repeat MI.
+Benefit from complete revascularization was sustained to a median follow-up of 5.6 years.
+This trial was not powered for individual outcomes; however, at long-term follow-up, complete revascularization was associated with a reduction in death or MI.
 Complete revascularization was associated with an increase in acute noninfarct artery MI; however, these were small events which were detectable by magnetic resonance imaging and did not increase total infarct size.

 It is unknown if fractional flow reserve of noninfarct arteries would be beneficial in the management of these patients.
 A complete revascularization strategy will need to be re-evaluated in future STEMI guidelines.

 Gershlick AH, Banning AS, Parker E, et al. Long-Term Follow-Up of Complete Versus Lesion-Only Revascularization in STEMI and Multivessel Disease: The CvLPRIT Trial.
 J Am Coll Cardiol 2019;74:3083-94.